NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 illusion created by independently changing the values of individual pixels.
 Our eyes/brain connects the dots and does the rest.

-DMD (fourier series approximation) is approximating the time series for each individual pixel.
+DMD (Fourier series approximation) is approximating the time series for each individual pixel.

 Still, can we look at the modes (the per-pixel weightings for each